technicat/technicat/README.md

-Unwarranted confidence is really overrated.
+Unwarranted confidence is highly overrated.